ibm-cloud-docs/ibm-cloud-provider-for-terraform/internal-adopters/ownership.md

 ## Query to track these: Terraform Service - Requests
 {: #track-requests}

-**Task**
-Service Terraform provider request
-**Description**
-The Terraform Provider for a given service doesn't handle something it should and needs to be enhanced.
+**Task** Service Terraform provider request **Description** The Terraform Provider for a given service doesn't handle something it should and needs to be enhanced.
-**AHA tagging** Access AHA items and use AHA tag as `TF-service-enhancement`.
+**AHA tagging** Access [AHA items](https://bigblue.aha.io/bookmarks/idea_grids/6978999499627562927/6978999940899169319){: external} and use AHA tag as `TF-service-enhancement`.
-    1. Access **Internal User action** Go here => Terraform Service - Requests & Defects
+   - Access **Internal User action**. click  **Terraform Service -> Requests and Defects**.
-    2. Hit "Add Structured idea" blue button
-    3. Workspace: "Schematics Service"
-    4. Name: <Brief information>
+   - Click **Add Structured idea** blue button.
+Provide your service name, for example, `Workspace **Schematics Service**`
+   - Enter the brief information in the **Name** field.
+   - Enter the short description having
-    5. Description: More details - who to talk to for reference or a Github or something would help, who exactly is requesting project it is for, external customer needing, etc - the more meta-data the more it helps.
-Refresh that link and make sure it shows up.
-This filters automatically on "needs review" so clear that filter if it's been changed and you want to find out where it is
+      * whom to coordinate for reference or a Github or something would help?
+      * who exactly is requesting the project?
+For example, `external customer or internal enhancement`.
+      * refresh the link and make sure the description shows up.
+This filters automatically on **needs review** so clear that filter if it's been changed and you want to find out where it is.

 ## Query to track these: Terraform Service - Defects
 {: #track-defects}